 The Ultimate Trail Running Gear Guide: What To Wear Trail Running

-In this ultimate trail running gear guide we share our essential trail running equipment list, which includes the trail running clothes and trail running accessories you may need to consider taking with you on your next trail run, and how different trails, countries and climates can influence what you will need carry with you in your running backpack on your next trail run.
+In this ultimate trail running gear guide we share our essential trail running equipment list, which includes the trail running clothes and trail running accessories you may need to consider taking with you on your next trail run, and how different trails, countries and climates can influence what you will need to carry with you in your running backpack on your next trail run.

 If you’re reading this you may be wondering, why do you need specific trail running gear?